awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 + Pods using security groups must contain `terminationGracePeriodSeconds` in their pod spec\.
 This is because the Amazon EKS VPC CNI plugin queries the API server to retrieve the pod IP address before deleting the pod network on the host\.
 Without this setting, the plugin doesn't remove the pod network on the host\.
 + Pods using security groups are not supported in clusters using [Nodelocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/)\.

-## Deploy security groups for pods<a name="security-groups-pods-deployment"></a>
+## Configure the Amazon VPC CNI add\-on for security groups for pods<a name="security-groups-pods-deployment"></a>

 **To deploy security groups for pods**

-1. If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to the [Create a namespace](#pod-security-groups-create-namespace) step\.
-Check your current CNI plugin version with the following command\.
+If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to [Deploy an example application](#sg-pods-example-deployment)\.

+1. Check your current CNI plugin version with the following command\.

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2